 Made Whole Doctrine

 New York has applied and adheres to the existence of the Made Whole Doctrine.
 Winkelmann v.
 Excelsior Ins.
 Co., 626 N.Y.S.2d 994 (1995); U.S. Fid. & Guar.
 Co. v.
 Maggiore, 749 N.Y.S.2d 555 (2002).
 An insurer has no right of subrogation against its insured when the insured’s actual loss exceeds the amount it has recovered from both the insurer and the third party.
 Id.
 Where there are multiple plaintiffs, each insurer needs only to establish that its individual insured has been made whole before subrogation is allowed.
 Maggiore, supra.
-It seems that the Made Whole Doctrine is applicable only to situations in which the insured makes a recovery and the subrogated insurer is seeking reimbursement from the insured and out of that recovery.
+It seems, however, that the Made Whole Doctrine is applicable only to situations in which the insured makes a recovery and the subrogated insurer is seeking reimbursement from the insured and out of that recovery.
 An insurer’s action based on partial subrogation through its insured will not necessarily interfere with the insured’s right to be made whole by the tortfeasor and the insurer need not delay its subrogation claim against the third party to avoid impairing the insured’s rights.
 Id.

-The court in Winkelmann introduced the Made Whole Doctrine to New York in the context of equitable subrogation, and the court in Maggiore extended the Doctrine to contractual subrogation as well.
+The court in Winkelmann introduced the Made Whole Doctrine to New York in the context of equitable subrogation, and the court in Maggiore extended the doctrine to contractual subrogation as well.
 It therefore appears that the equitable considerations, not the intent of the parties as evidenced by the terms of the policy, will govern in New York.
-Court applies “Make Whole” Rule despite a subrogation clause to the contrary, noting that allowing subrogation where insured is not fully compensated would be “contrary to the principal purpose of an insurance contract: to protect an insured from loss, thereby placing the risk of loss on the insurer [though] the insurer has accepted payments from the insured to assume this risk of loss.”
-Maggiore, supra. (quoting 16 Couch, Insurance 3d, § 223:136, at 152-153).
+Court applies “make whole” rule despite a subrogation clause to the contrary, noting that allowing subrogation where insured is not fully compensated would be “contrary to the principal purpose of an insurance contract: to protect an insured from loss, thereby placing the risk of loss on the insurer [though] the insurer has accepted payments from the insured to assume this risk of loss.”
+Maggiore, supra, (quoting 16 Couch, Insurance 3d, § 223:136, at 152-153).

 Economic Loss Doctrine

 Majority Rule.
 Where a product fails to perform as promised due to negligence in either the manufacturing or installation process, a plaintiff is precluded from recovering tort damages for its economic loss.
 Suffolk Laundry Servs., Inc. v.
 Redux Corp., 238 A.D.2d 577, 578 (N.Y.
 App.
 1997).
 Tort recovery in strict products liability and negligence against a manufacturer should not be available to a downstream purchaser where the claimed losses flow from damage to the property that is the subject of the contract.
 Bocre Leasing Corp. v.
 General Motors Corp., 645 N.E.2d 1195 (N.Y.
 1995).
 An end-purchaser of a product is limited to contract remedies and may not seek damages in tort for economic loss against a manufacturer for damages to the product alone.
 Schiavone Constr.
 Co. v.
 Elgood Mayo Corp., 436 N.E.2d 1322 (N.Y.
 1982).
 An exception for service contracts exists.
 MCI Telecommunications Corp. v.
 John Mezzalingua Associates, Inc., 921 F.Supp.
 936 (N.D.
 N.Y.
 1996).
 In sum, the “Economic Loss Rule reflects the principle that damages arising from the failure of the bargained-for consideration to meet the expectations of the parties are recoverable in contract, not tort.”
 Bristol-Myers Squibb, Indus.
 Div. v.
 Delta Star, Inc., 206 A.D.2d 177, 181 (N.Y.
 App.
 1994).
 Failure of a component part is still considered to be part of the product, and a plaintiff cannot argue that the component part which caused damage to the greater product (such as defective switch in a vehicle causing the vehicle to burn) caused damage to “other property”.
 Trump Int’l Hotel & Tower v.
 Carrier Corp., 524 F.Supp.2d 302 (S.D.
 N.Y.
 2007).
 All the parts are considered an “integrated unit”.
-Trump Int’l Hotel & Tower, supra.
+Trump Int’l.
+Hotel & Tower, supra.
 An exception to the ELD exists when a defective product causes damage not only to the product itself, but also to other property.
 Arkwright Mut.
 Ins.
 Co. v.
 Bojoirve, Inc., 1996 WL 361535 (S.D.
 N.Y.
 1996).
 When you have an abrupt, cataclysmic occurrence caused by defendant’s negligence, the ELD will not apply.
 State Farm Fire & Cas.
 Co. v.
 Southtowns Tele-Communications, Inc., 667 N.Y.S.2d 157 (N.Y.
 1997).
-New York has flirted with another possible exception to the Economic Loss Doctrine.
+New York has flirted with another possible exception to the ELD.
 When the product is “unduly dangerous” such that the defect causes physical damage, presumably due to an accident, to either persons or property, some case law provides that a tort action may be maintained.
 Schiavone Constr.
 Co. v.
 Elgood Mayo Corp., 436 N.E.2d 1322 (N.Y.
 1982).
 However, this “unduly dangerous” exception appears to have been rejected in subsequent decisions.
 Bocre Leasing Corp. v.
 Gen. Motors Corp.
 (Allison Gas Turbine Div.), 645 N.E.2d 1195 (N.Y.
 1995).

 New York has rejected the implied co-insured rationale and allowed the insurer to bring a subrogation claim against the tenant, absent an express agreement to the contrary.
 Galante v.
 Hathaway Bakeries, Inc., 6 A.D.2d 142, 176 N.Y.S.2d 87, 92 (N.Y.
 1958).
 The principles underlying the Subrogation Doctrine and Anti-Subrogation Rule in New York does not support the fiction that the tenant is an implied co-insured of the landlord, and subrogation is therefore allowed.
 Phoenix Ins.
 Co. v.
 Stamell, 21 A.D.3d 118, 796 N.Y.S.2d 772 (N.Y.A.D.
 4 Dept. 2005).

 Third-Party Negligent Spoliation: The New York Court of Appeals declined to recognize such a cause of action under the facts of Met-Life Auto & Home v.
 Joe Basil Chevrolet, Inc., 1 N.Y.3d 478, 807 N.E.2d 865, 775 N.Y.S.2d 754 (N.Y.
 2004).
 The Court in this case focused its decision on the non-existence of a duty giving rise to preservation of evidence and the lack of notice to preserve the evidence militated against establishing such a cause of action.